Financial Aid Facts

 Thanks to the Blue and Gold Opportunity Plan, eligible California families with annual incomes below $80,000 pay no tuition at all after grants and scholarships.
 In fact, 38 percent of Berkeley undergraduates receive grants and scholarships in excess of UC systemwide tuition and fees and thus pay nothing for tuition out of pocket.

-Sixty-three percent of undergraduate students who graduated between July 1, 2015 and June 30, 2016 graduated without loan debt (Federal Direct Subsidized/Unsubsidized Loans, Federal Perkins Loans, private loans).
-Average cumulative loan debt for graduating seniors who borrowed was $18,789.
+Sixty-five percent of undergraduate students who graduated between July 1, 2016 and June 30, 2017 graduated without loan debt (Federal Direct Subsidized/Unsubsidized Loans, Federal Perkins Loans, private loans).
+Average cumulative loan debt for graduating seniors who borrowed was $18,197.